 Stop #7: Hotel Pikku

-The Pikku is a tiny little hotel with a shop underneath in a two story brick building with three suites that are all super unique.
+The Pikku is a tiny little hotel with a shop underneath in a two-story brick building with three suites that are all super unique.
 They all have their own functioning kitchen, so they’re like little apartments with a stove and kettle ready for you to make coffee.
 The style is very Scandinavian—minimal furniture, clean, and hardwood floors.
 The keyless check-in was super simple: there’s a code on the front door that you get when you book the room.
-The bed was absolutely unreal—best bed I’ve ever slept in.
+The bed was absolutely unreal—the best bed I’ve ever slept in.